n8n-io/n8n-docs/docs/courses/level-two/chapter-5/chapter-5.0.md

 n8n provides core nodes for all these steps.
 This use case is somewhat complex and it will be made up of three separate workflows:

-1. A workflow that merges the company data with external information.
+1. A workflow that merges the company data with external notermation.
 2. A workflow that generates the reports.
 3. A workflow that monitors errors in the second workflow.